What is RAID 5?

 Similar to RAID 5, RAID 6 has speedy reads and writes parity data to multiple drives.
 However, because it writes to two drives, RAID 6 uses a minimum of four drives rather than the three required by RAID 5.
 Unlike RAID 5, RAID 6 can withstand two drive failures and provide access to all data even while both drives are being rebuilt.
 Because of this, RAID 6 is considered more secure than RAID 5.

 With RAID 6, writes are even slower than RAID 5 because of the additional parity data calculation.
-Similar to RAID 5, while data is still accessible while a drive is being rebuilt, rebuilds can take a considerable amount of time.
-RAID 6 is considered an all-around solid system, and may be preferable to RAID 5 in environments where a high number of large drives are used for storage.
+Like RAID 5, while data is still accessible while a drive is being rebuilt, rebuilds can take a considerable amount of time.
+RAID 6 is considered an all-around solid system and may be preferable to RAID 5 in environments where a high number of large drives are used for storage.

 RAID 10, or RAID 1+0, is a nonstandard RAID configuration that combines elements of RAID 1 and RAID 0.
 Unlike RAID 5 and RAID 6, RAID 10 has a fast rebuild time, thanks to the ability to copy mirrored data to a new drive.
 This process can take as little as 30 minutes, depending on the drive size.
 The drawback to RAID 10 is that half of all storage capacity goes to mirroring, which can speed up rebuilds but can become expensive quickly.